Protests build in New Delhi after child rape

-NEW DELHI Angry crowds demonstrated in New Delhi on Saturday after a five-year-old girl was allegedly raped, tortured and kept in captivity for 40 hours, reviving memories of last December's brutal assault on a woman that shook the country.
+NEW DELHI Angry crowds demonstrated in the capital on Saturday after a five-year-old girl was allegedly raped, tortured and kept in captivity for 40 hours, reviving memories of last December's brutal assault on a woman that shook the country.

 Police arrested a man they accuse of the attack from Bihar, and brought him back to New Delhi for interrogation.
 Doctors say the girl suffered severe injuries and bruising, including to her neck and genitalia.